lplana/SpinMPI/README.rst

 Usage instructions
 ------------------

-To use MPI in your SpiNNaker application, include the header files in your C file:
+To use SpinMPI in your SpiNNaker application, include the header files in your C file:

 ::

 	#include "mpi.h"

+MPI is an open standard.
+Information on how to use the MPI primitives is widely available online on sites such as `MPI Tutorial <https://mpitutorial.com/>`__.

 authorship and copyright
 ------------------------